lzwjava/neural-networks-and-zhiwei-learning/README.md

 This repository contains the learning code I use and play around for neural networks and deep learning.
 I use this repository to record my learning process and share it with others.

-From several sources, including but not limited to:
+The learning resources are from several sources, including but not limited to:

 * [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/)
 * [Andrej Karpathy's educational projects](https://github.com/karpathy)